mgoadric/cardstock/docs/recycle/index.rst

 =====

 Each game begins with a Setup_ section, following any Declare_ statements.
-The Setup_ section includes a CreatePlayers_ action, a CreateTeams_ action, and at least one CreateDeck_ action.
+The Setup_ section includes a CreatePlayers_ action, an optional CreateTeams_ action, and at least one CreateDeck_ action.
 Multiple decks can be added with either multiple CreateDeck_ actions or through a RepeatAction_ containing a CreateDeck_ action.